apptainer/singularity-userdocs/signNverify.rst

 .. note::

-   As of Singularity 3.5 a group signature is not valid to verify a container in the absence of a signature on the container root filesystem partition.
+    As of Singularity 3.5 a group signature will not verify a container by default.
+A signature on the container root filesystem partition will be needed or the group id of the group signature via `--groupid` will need to be supplied.
 As metadata is moved to SIF paritions in future, the semantics of signatures and verification will change to make more effective use of group signatures.